District of Columbia Sales and Use Tax

 Special rules applying to District of Columbia sales tax and use taxes?

 - Shipping is not taxable if separately stated and other specific terms are met.

 - Finance charges are exempt from sales tax, when stated separately.

 - Clothing is taxed at the same rate as the general sales tax.

-Since District of Columbia legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of DC state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since District of Columbia legislators can vote to change the District of Columbia sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of DC state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of District of Columbia sales tax jurisdictions.